Alex-Vickery/Alex-Vickery/README.md

 I try to understand marital sorting patterns - primarily across ethnic boundaries - and implications for social integration.
 I also study how people from diverse backgrounds - including socio-economic status, ethnicity, sexual orientation - make education choices.

 # Contact
-You are welcome to contact me by email here - [Email Me](mailto:alexvickery2018@gmail.com)
+You are welcome to contact me by email here - [email me](mailto:alexvickery2018@gmail.com)